contentauth/c2pa-python/docs/native-resources-management.md

     X->>X: activate the new Context
 ```

 A few details in that sequence matter beyond what the diagram shows.
-The transfer is not wrapped in a shared-call reservation; it uses the mutating reservation described in [Borrowing vs consuming](#borrowing-vs-consuming), which is what defers a racing `signer.close()` until the transfer is classified. `set_signer` does not always take the pointer, so the triage has to read the native error before deciding whether the Signer closed.
-And the temporary native builder used to construct the Context is itself a small `ManagedResource`, held only inside a `with` block, so any failure along the way frees it through the same `close()` path rather than a bespoke handler.
+The transfer is not wrapped in a shared-call reservation; it uses the mutating reservation described in [Borrowing vs consuming](#borrowing-vs-consuming), which defers a racing `signer.close()` until the transfer is classified. `set_signer` does not always take the pointer, so the triage reads the native error before deciding whether the Signer closed.
+The temporary native builder used to construct the Context is itself a small `ManagedResource`, held inside a `with` block, so any failure along the way frees it through the same `close()` path rather than a bespoke handler.

 ### Adopting a handle

 Ownership can also arrive from the other direction: a native call returns a pointer that needs a Python wrapper around it, with no `__init__` call, since `__init__` would try to create a new native resource rather than wrap an existing one. `_wrap_native_handle()` handles this: it builds a bare instance, sets its lifecycle bookkeeping, runs `_init_attrs()` for subclass defaults, and activates the handle.
-Ownership transfers only once that call returns; if it raises, no wrapper exists yet, and the caller still owns the pointer and must free it itself.
+Ownership transfers once that call returns; if it raises, no wrapper exists, and the caller still owns the pointer and must free it itself.

-`Reader._init_from_context` and `Builder._init_from_context` both do something that looks backward: they create a native object and activate it immediately, before making the consuming call that will actually feed it data.
+`Reader._init_from_context` and `Builder._init_from_context` both do something that looks backward: they create a native object and activate it before making the consuming call that will feed it data.
 This is deliberate.
-A consuming call needs an already-active resource to read the handle from and swap the result into, and activating first puts the intermediate pointer under normal cleanup right away: whichever way the consuming call goes, `close()` and `__del__` free it correctly.
+A consuming call needs an active resource to read the handle from and swap the result into, and activating first puts the intermediate pointer under normal cleanup right away: whichever way the consuming call goes, `close()` and `__del__` free it correctly.
 Holding the raw pointer in a local variable instead would leave every failure path to decide for itself whether to free it.

 ## Guarantees